frctl/fractal/docs/web/overview.md

 1. You can start a **local server** to run it *dynamically*, which will mean that any local changes to your components or documentation pages are immediately reflected in the UI.
 This is great for when you are *developing* your component library.
 2. You can generate a **static build** of the web UI, which is great for when you are ready to upload it to a server to share with others.

-> This documentation assumes that you are using the [Fractal interactive CLI](/docs/commands/overview.md#the-fractal-interactive-cli-sparkles).
-To enter interactive mode, run the `fractal` command in your terminal (from within your project directory) before using the commands below.
+> If you are using the [Fractal interactive CLI](/docs/commands/overview.md#the-fractal-interactive-cli-sparkles) then these commands can be run without the `fractal` prefix once you have dropped into interactive mode.

 ### Starting the local development server